 Earlier, Moody's Investors Service downgraded Italy's credit rating by two notches, citing contagion risk from Greece and Spain, higher funding costs and a deteriorating economic outlook.
 Italy's government bond rating was cut to Baa2 from A3.
 The agency maintained the 'negative' outlook on the rating, citing "substantial" risks to implementing the planned fiscal reforms.

 The Euro Stoxx 50 index of eurozone bluechip stocks is adding 0.38 percent, while the Stoxx Europe 50 index, which includes some major U.K. companies, is gaining 0.50 percent.

-The DAX index is currently adding 0.81 percent.
+After opening higher, the DAX index is currently rising 0.81 percent.

 In the U.S., futures point to a higher open on Wall Street.
-In the previous session, the major averages finished the day mixed.
-While the Nasdaq edged up 0.1 percent, the Dow fell 0.3 percent and the S&P 500 dipped 0.1 percent.
+In the previous session, concerns about the outlook for the economy continued to weigh on the markets.
+The Dow slipped 0.3 percent, the Nasdaq fell 0.8 percent and the S&P 500 dropped 0.5 percent.

 by RTT Staff Writer

 For comments and feedback: email@example.com